DavidykZhao/DavidykZhao.github.io/_posts/2019-08-27-Pytorch-transformers.md

 comments: true
 ---

-This is a post I originially posted in Towards Data Science.
+This is a post I originially published in the famout data science blog Towards Data Science.
+It has been retweeted by the NLP giant Hugging Face.
 This post introduces a way to incorporate the Pytorch-transformers model into fastai framework, after the update of Pytorch-transformers.

 The post to the article is [here](https://towardsdatascience.com/best-of-two-worlds-pytorch-transformers-meets-fastai-5fd51ef34b0f){:target="_blank"}